 Sometimes you really need to provide the beverages, during graduation parties or family reunions when people are traveling great distances just to attend.
 If this is the case, go with store brands to save a significant amount of money.

 Freshen Up the Favorites

 You’ve probably heard the saying “Oldie but Goodie”, that rings true!
-Give old favorites such hot dogs and hamburgers a bit of new flare by adding new flavors or flourishes.
+Give old favorites such as hot dogs and hamburgers a bit of new flare by adding new flavors or flourishes.
 Some examples: add some shredded pepper jack cheese to the burger when forming hamburgers, add caramelized onions to add both sweetness and depth, spiral cut hot dogs, add a bit of ground lamb, alligator, sausage, etc to the burger before grilling.
 A little goes a long way!

 Grill your Sides

-while the grill is already hot and ready why not throw on some simple sides, grilled asparagus, corn on the cob, veggies from the garden, even peaches or pineapple!
-This keeps you out of the kitchen, keeps the stove off and avoids wasted utilities trying to cool the house back down.
+While the grill is already hot and ready why not throw on some simple sides, grilled asparagus, corn on the cob, veggies from the garden, even peaches or pineapple!
+This keeps you out of the kitchen, keeps the stove off, and avoids wasted utilities trying to cool the house back down.

 Glam it Up